 COVID-19 will most likely become a critical factor of our age.
-Not only because this global crisis will certainly have political, economic, and social repercussions reverberating across the world for years to come, but because its consequences may well accelerate the change, if not tip outright the balance, for a new international order.
+Not only because this global crisis will certainly have political, economic, and social repercussions reverberating across the world for years to come, but because its consequences may well accelerate the change, if not tip outright, the balance for a new international order.

 It is already a fact that the world has exited the unipolar moment when the United States’ hegemony dominated world affairs.
-It was a world embedded in a specific configuration of power sustained by a set of laws, rules, norms and institutions that together made up a liberal international society.
+It was a world embedded in a specific configuration of power sustained by a set of laws, rules, norms, and institutions that together made up a liberal international society.
 This system started fraying with the emergence of multiple centers of power, above all China, and the growth of rivalry between them.

 This is the context in which COVID-19 emerged.
 It explains why the global pandemic can trigger an irreversible tipping point in the change of the international system.

-As for global leadership, China, originally the bête noire of the coronavirus, may end up as the victor in this global crisis, partly because it successfully coped with it at home by resorting to draconian lockdowns that Western countries, beginning with Italy, have grudgingly but invariably followed.
-True, European countries have closed in a manner attuned to their open political system.
+As for global leadership, China, originally the bête noire of the coronavirus, may end up as the victor in this global crisis, partly because it successfully coped with it at home by resorting to draconian lockdowns that Western countries, beginning with Italy, grudgingly but invariably followed.
+True, European countries closed in a manner attuned to their open political system.
 To limit contagion, they did not use massive physical control or manipulation of public information that we have seen in China, or extensive collection of data on citizens that could eventually be used for other purposes as well.

 In any case, we have followed China’s model, even though in our European way, rather than those of South Korea, Taiwan or Hong Kong.